 NOTE, FWIW: There are also other factors.

 If we assume some hypothetical image that actually shows detail at say 40 line pair per mm, and if we then enlarge that image to view it at double size, obviously now its detail shows only 20 lp/mm.
 Enlargement requires higher resolution, because enlargement then reduces resolution.

-A DX camera like the 24 megapixel Nikon D7200 has 6000 pixels across a DX 23.5 mm sensor, which computes 255 pixels per mm.
-But we must enlarge this to view it, maybe ten times larger, reducing viewed resolution to 25 pixels per mm, but we still have maybe 600 pixels per inch (capable of much enlargement, but much is lost in a 6x4 inch print).
+A DX camera like the 24 megapixel Nikon D7200 has 6000 pixels across a DX 23.5 mm sensor width, which computes 255 pixels per mm.
+But we must enlarge this to view it, maybe 10 times larger (about 9x6 inches), reducing viewed resolution to 25 pixels per mm, but at 10x, we still have maybe 600 pixels per inch (capable of much enlargement, but much is lost in a 6x4 inch print).

-However, since the DX image is cropped smaller (24x16mm), it must be enlarged 50% more to be viewed at the same size as the FX (36x24 mm), comparing as if originally 255/1.5 = 170 pixels per mm in what we see.
+However, since the DX sensor is smaller (24x16 mm), it must be enlarged 50% more to be viewed at the same size as the FX (36x24 mm), comparing then as if originally 255/1.5 = 170 pixels per mm in what we see.
 Enlargement reduces resolution.
 The purpose of higher resolution is greater enlargement.
 A 4x6 inch print at 300 dpi needs 1200x1800 pixels, and 7360 pixels will not improve that effort, but it does offer other opportunities.